 Pick-up at the Nature Center on Saturday, November 20 from 9 a.m. to 2 p.m.

 For individualized plant care information, email firstname.lastname@example.org.

-Beautify your yard and help grow Alexandria’s tree canopy by purchasing and planting a high quality native tree or shrub.
-The following trees and shrubs will be available for purchase:
+Beautify your yard and help grow Alexandria’s tree canopy by purchasing and planting a high quality native tree.
+The following trees are available for purchase:

-Spicebush (Lindera benzoin): This deciduous shrub produces leaves and stems with a rich, spicy aroma alongside clusters of fragrant yellow flowers.
-Growing between 6-12 ft. tall, the spicebush thrives in moist, acidic soil and partial shade.
-Its brilliant red fruit attracts several species of birds, and it is the primary host plant for the spicebush swallowtail butterfly.
+Spicebush (Lindera benzoin): Spicebush has a rich, spicy aroma alongside clusters of fragrant yellow flowers in spring.
+It grows between 6-12 feet tall and thrives in moist, acidic soil and partial shade.
+Its brilliant red fruit attracts several species of birds and it is the primary host plant for the Spicebush Swallowtail Butterfly.
 In autumn, its leaves will transition to a stunning yellow that liven up any landscape.

 White Oak (Quercus alba): Oaks are the backbone of eastern forests and a myriad of wildlife rely on this majestic tree genus for food and shelter.
 White oaks grow 75 to 100 feet tall, have a wide crown and horizontal branches.
 Acorns and burgundy foliage provide fall interest.
 This large shade tree prefers slightly acidic, moist to dry soils, and will grow in sunny or partly shaded locations.

-Black Gum (Nyssa sylvatica): The attributes are many for this easy to grow, medium-sized shade tree.
+Black Gum (Nyssa sylvatica): 5-6 ft. tall in 5 gallon container.
+The attributes are many for this easy to grow, medium-sized shade tree.
 It grows 50 to 80 feet tall and handles full sun to part shade, wet clay soils, and occasional droughts.
 Spring blooms are a nectar source for bees.
 The dark blue edible fruit forms in autumn and is a great late-season food source for mammals and birds.
 Glossy green leaves turning a stunning scarlet in fall.